Breakthrough Film Fest Schedule

 Program 1:30 pm - 6:00 pm

-The day culminates in a Q&A with Dr. Thomas LaVeist, director of The Skin You're In, offering a behind-the-scenes look at the film’s exploration of racial health disparities in America.
-Dr. LaVeist’s insights will illuminate the intersections of history, policy, and personal narratives that shape health outcomes today.
+The feature film, The Skin You’re In, is an urgent exploration of racial health disparities in America.
+Director Dr. Thomas LaVeist will join us for a Q&A following the screening, offering deeper insight into the intersections of history, policy, and personal narratives that shape health outcomes today.

-Shorts: Definition of Resilience: “Identity," This is New Orleans, Stories Within, Takeover
+Shorts: Takeover, Definition of Resilience: “Identity," This is New Orleans, Stories Within

 DAY 2: The Power of Choice | Monday, April 7